If you have a website, you need a blog.

 - What style of resources are they drawn to?

 - What do they find valuable?

-When business blogging, make sure to craft your copy in an engaging way, with information they can put to good and immediate use.
-These blog posts will help you build a strong relationship with your readers/potential customers that eventually will result in increased sales, without having to do resort to any “hard sells” or snake oil salesman techniques.
+When blogging, make sure to craft your copy in an engaging way, with information they can put to good and immediate use.
+These blog posts will help you build a strong relationship with your readers/potential clients without having to do resort to any “hard sells” or snake oil salesman techniques.

 Blogging Tips and Best Practices